DrewCrowe01/Pok-mon-Battle-Simulator/README.md

 ### Data/Operation Design
 **Data Source**:
-- Pokémon data is sourced from Pokémon Database, which was web-scraped using Python.
+- Pokémon data is sourced from https://pokemondb.net/pokedex/all, which I web-scraped using Python.
 - Stats include HP, Attack, Defense, Speed, Sp.
 Attack, and Sp.
 Defense.
 **Data Preparation**:
 - The scraped data underwent cleaning and transformation for use in simulations.